 Student Research Day is taking place on 28 November 2018.
 Click here for how to get to the event.
 More information is available in the brochure.

-Presentations of the Zeppelin-Project relating to the theme (Global) Civil Wars and colloquia of the Humboldt-Project at the ZU were held on 2 May 2018.
+Presentations of the Zeppelin-Project relating to the theme (Global) Civil Wars and colloquia of the Humboldt-Project at Zeppelin University were held on 2 May 2018.
 More information is available in the brochure.
 Click here for a few impressions of SRD Spring 2018.

 In the context of Student Research Day, Humboldt-Projects were presented in various research colloquia on 29 November 2017.
 The Zeppelin-Project groups also presented their dissertation work on the topic of Nutrition and considered these presentations from a wide range of perspectives; these included sociological, political science, economic and cultural science views.
 More information is available in the brochure for the event.